Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Ensure that your messaging promotes the fulfillment of your core needs, highlights your symbol, triggers your emotional targets, and captures your brand values.

-That is, leverage these consumer insights to develop more effective media.
+That is, leverage these customer insights to develop more effective media.

 Consider how companies spend billions on advertising without clearly understanding any or all of these psychological insights that drive advertising effectiveness.